 All of these extras – built-in speakers, a smart platform, an internal battery and storage space – they all cost a bit extra, and that generally means less of what you're spending on your chosen outdoor projector goes on the actual picture quality.
 So, make sure you really need them, and be prepared to compromise.

 Home cinema projectors

-A more traditional home cinema projector, such as the Epson EH-TW650 or Epson EH-TW7000 might meet your needs better.
-Add an extension cable and a £50 ($50) media streamer and you'll have a far better and brighter picture than any portable projector under £1000.
-This is one of the most important features to look out for – brightness or luminance, as measure by ANSI lumens.
+A more traditional home cinema projector, such as the Epson EH-TW7100 or Epson EH-TW9400 might meet your needs better.
+Add an extension cable and a £50 ($50) media streamer and you'll have a far better and brighter picture than any cheap portable projector.
+And this is one of the most important features to look out for – brightness or luminance, as measure by ANSI lumens.

 What's more, sunsets get pretty late during the summertime and you'll likely have something closer to dusk or late afternoon going on in the background particularly if you're hosting a live screening of a sporting event.
 So, choosing something with a higher ANSI lumens rating is desirable.